-Publishing across multiple formats and platforms should be considered an investment on you as an author, by you.
-When you publish your book as an eBook only, you’re immediately limiting yourself to the number of potential customers you are marketing too.
+Publishing across multiple formats and platforms should be considered an investment in you as an author by you.
+When you publish your book as an eBook only, you’re immediately limiting yourself to the number of potential customers you are marketing to.
 While many articles predicted that eBooks would kill paperbacks early in 2010-2013, paperbacks are still selling well and have managed to survive the technological onslaught of Kindles, eReaders, and iPads.

 Digital books may be a large percentage of the market and continue to attract a lot of attention, but it’s also a very competitive market.
 Take one of Clive Cussler’s books, Flood Tide is listed on Kindle at $3.12 US.
 For an Indie Author, that’s about the starting price for many of their books.
 It may be easy for Clive Cussler to convince someone to buy one of his eBooks at $3, but for an unknown author, it’s a huge challenge.
 You can bet that authors like Clive Cussler are publishing across multiple formats and platforms!

 As far as we can tell, there are close to 3.4 million eBooks currently listed on Amazon.
 That’s a huge market for any new author to crack into, especially if you only publish an eBook.
 Another interesting factor is that there are also almost 45 million books in total on Amazon.
 Amazon is crazy huge!
-It makes sense that to give your book the biggest chance possible that you market it too as many as people as possible.
+It makes sense that to give your book the biggest chance possible, you market it to as many people as possible.

 - Schools, libraries, and other organizations prefer hardcover books over paperback books and generally don’t look at eBooks at all.
 Hardcover books last much longer than paperback books and give them a longer shelf life on their investment.
 While creating a hardcover version of your paperback may cost more to print and sell less, it gives you more options when you’re trying to market to libraries and other organizations.

 - Despite eBooks being very popular, many readers still prefer the feel of paperback books in their hands.
-Turning pages and absorbing books feels so much better when you have a real book in your hand on not just a tablet.
+Turning pages and absorbing books feels so much better when you have a real book in your hand, not just a tablet.

 - Different genres of books sell differently across different formats.
-You may find that adult romance books sell very well as an eBook, but don’t sell as well as a paperback.
-Children’s books, on the other hand, sell as well as paperbacks and hardcovers but get less interest as eBooks.
+You may find that adult romance books sell very well as an ebook but don’t sell as well as a paperback.
+Children’s books, on the other hand, sell as well as paperbacks and hardcovers but get less interest than ebooks.

 - While Amazon’s Kindle Unlimited requires you to remain exclusive to them with your eBooks, paperbacks across multiple platforms are fair game.
 One of the biggest achievements of many new authors is to see their books in their local bookshop.
 Listing your paperback on multiple platforms and distributors could make this dream a reality.

-Ultimately, the more places you can publish your book the more visibility it’s going to have, so publishing in multiple formats and across multiple platforms make sense if you’re trying to sell books and build your author profile.
+Ultimately, the more places you can publish your book, the more visibility it’s going to have, so publishing in multiple formats and across multiple platforms makes sense if you’re trying to sell books and build your author profile.
 If you’re interested in formatting your book, then don’t hesitate to get in touch with us at Indie Publishing Group!
-We’ll help your dream of becoming an indie author a reality.
+We’ll help make your dream of becoming an indie author a reality.